-Criteria in Annex 11 of the SEA Directive Response Is there a significant effect Policies for residential parking standards and the provision of recreational open space are of a local scale and significance only.
-The effects on areas or landscapes which have a recognised national, Community or international protection status The Neighbourhood Plan Area includes a relatively small number of listed buildings, situated within the historic core of the village, as defined by Downham Road and church Road.
-These reflect the cultural and heritage value of the area.
+Criteria in Annex 11 of the SEA Directive Response Is there a significant effect Policies for residential parking standards and design (with reference to detailed local design codes) are of a local scale and significance only.
+The effects on areas or landscapes which have a recognised national, Community or international protection status The Neighbourhood Plan Area includes a single listed structure, situated within the linear core of the village, as defined by Smeeth Road.
+In addition to the designated heritage assets, several medieval archaeological sites have been identified, including Old Podyke Bank and St James Church/ chapel (Norfolk HER).
 The environmental effects on areas of biodiversity designations within the Neighbourhood Area have been considered through the Local Plan.
-The Plan seeks to support biodiversity connectivity through the promotion of green corridors.
+The Plan is broadly silent on matters of protected natural and historic environmental designations, instead focusing upon community infrastructure, connectivity and design.
 No